To have me speak to a group you belong to, email me Marjorie@marjorieturner.com

-Sat., Oct.
-5, 1:30 (rain date, Sun., Oct.
-6, same time and location.)
+Sat., Nov.
+16, 1:30 rain or shine.
 Come join us at Bellingham’s High Street fields for a High Street nature walk, one of many of Bellingham’s 300th anniversary events held in 2019.
 Head to the back of the fields to meet at the trail kiosk for an easy, half mile down and half mile back walk to the banks of the Hidden Charles River.
-We start from High Street, where early Bellingham settlers first met to worship at a First Baptist Church member’s home, then follow the trail to the banks of the Charles River, to see old dam remnant in the river, along with an old stone house foundation within sight of the river.
+We start from High Street, where early Bellingham settlers first met to worship at a First Baptist Church member’s home, then follow the trail to the banks of the Charles River, to see old dam remnants in the river, along with an old stone house foundation within sight of the river.
 Appropriate for all ages, but the trail is not ADA accessible.

 Walk is led by Marjorie Turner Hollman, author of several books in the Easy Walks in Massachusetts book series.
 Group walk leaves promptly at 1:30 pm.
 To catch up, follow the red arrows from the kiosk to the river.